tomwalczak/food-vision-mobile-tensorflowjs/README.md

 # FoodVision Mobile 🍔 👀📱

-**TL;DR** Cool ReactJS app using TensorFlow JS to classify images of food.
+Cool ReactJS app using TensorFlow JS to classify images of food.
 You can select from 3 different models and see how they perform!

-(This project was inspired by [@mrdbourke's](https://github.com/mrdbourke) excellent TF course, check it out: [Tensorflow Deep Learning](https://github.com/mrdbourke/tensorflow-deep-learning) )

 ![Demo](https://mldatatwk.s3.us-east-2.amazonaws.com/gifs/demo.gif)